 Rakli´s goal is to ensure that buildings and infrastructure serve the needs of their users, and that our built environment is functional and attractive.
 A functional living and operating environment increases competitiveness and welfare as well as gives Finland an edge in international competition.

-In addition, the association coordinates the activities of the Finnish Council of Shopping Centres, The Finnish Association of Student Housing Organisations SOA, the Finnish Association of Construction Management Companies and the Finnish Chapter of International Facility Management Association (IFMA Finland ry).
+In addition, the association coordinates the activities of the Finnish Council of Shopping Centres, The Finnish Association of Student Housing Organisations SOA and the Finnish Association of Construction Management Companies.
 Rakli is also a member of a number of international organisations.

 Our services include a real estate and construction newsletter which we send via email on Fridays (mostly in Finnish) and a member newsletter about 2-4 times a year.
 Our members can also have discounts on Suomen Tilaajavastuu services, certain training courses by Kiinko and seminars in which we are a partner.